DPI-WE/rails-organizing-js-code/content.md

 1. "Vanilla" JavaScript
 2. The Asset Pipeline with Import Maps
 3. Stimulus.js
-4. Alternative Bundling with jsbundling-rails, webpack, and React
+4. Alternative Bundling with jsbundling-rails, esbuild, and React
 5. API-only

 Let's start by creating a new repository using the [Rails 7 template](https://github.com/new?template_name=rails-7-template&template_owner=appdev-projects) and name it something like "toggle-text-example" and then open it up in a codespace.